Smut Acronym: Meaning, Context, and Online Usage Explained

 26. Hot

-Meaning: Simple and direct word for attractiveness or eroticism.
+Meaning: A simple and direct word for attractiveness or eroticism.

 Example: That was one hot chapter—whew!